soskek/bookcorpus/README.md

 # Homemade BookCorpus

+You can reproduce BookCorpus by yourself.

-[BookCorpus](http://yknzhu.wixsite.com/mbweb) is a popular text corpus, espetially for unsupervised learning of sentence encoders/decoders.
-However, usage of BookCorpus is limited and no longer distributed.
+[BookCorpus](http://yknzhu.wixsite.com/mbweb) is a popular large-scale text corpus, espetially for unsupervised learning of sentence encoders/decoders.
+However, BookCorpus is no longer distributed...

-This repository includes a crawler collecting data from [smashwords.com](https://www.smashwords.com/books/category/1/downloads/0/free/medium/0), which is the original source of the BookCorpus.
+This repository includes a crawler collecting data from [smashwords.com](https://www.smashwords.com/books/category/1/downloads/0/free/medium/0), which is the original source of BookCorpus.
-Collected sentences may partially differ but the number of them will be larger or almost same.
+Collected sentences may partially differ but the number of them will be larger or almost the same.

 ## How to use